Have you ever dreamt of making your own outfits? Wondered how to start making clothes to sell?

 Change your machine needle regularly

-A sewing pattern will give you all the directions you need to sew your garment.
-It's made up of an envelope with lots of helpful info about garment descriptions, sizing, body measurements, fabric suggestions, what skills you need, photos and illustrations of the patterns final outcome.
-Consider this pattern information as a guide on how to sew your garment along with the sewing pattern tissue (or template), which you can use with your fabric to cut out your garment.
+Sewing patterns will give you all the directions you need to create your garment.
+These include an envelope with lots of helpful info about garment descriptions, sizing, body measurements, fabric suggestions, what skills you need, photos and illustrations of the patterns final outcome.
+Consider the pattern information as a guide on how to make your garment along with the tissue included in the sewing pattern (or templates), which you can use with your fabric to cut out your garment.
 This will be a life-saving purchase!

-When choosing sewing patterns to sew clothes, be honest to yourself about your skill.
-It’s no use selecting complicated sewing patterns that you won’t finish.
-Rather choose something simpler to sew that will work out beautifully and be wearable once it’s made.
+When choosing sewing patterns to make clothing, be honest to yourself about your skill.
+It’s no use selecting complicated patterns to sew that you won’t finish.
+Rather choose simpler patterns to make that will work out beautifully and be wearable once they are made.

 Now you know how to set about making apparel using a pattern, you just have to get going!